MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-TCS-on-Advance-Receipt-Application-to-Sales-Invoice.md

     ms.author: v-debapd

 ---
 # GST and TCS on Advance Customer Payments

 Assessee is liable for paying GST and TCS at the time of receiving advance payment from customer.

-### Mandatory fields in Cash on Bank Receipt Voucher
+### Mandatory fields in cash or bank receipt voucher

 1. Choose the ![img](image/search.jpg)icon, enter **Bank Receipt Voucher** or **Cash Receipt Voucher**, and then choose the related link.
 2. Select **Customer** in **Account Type** field and select relevant customer code in **Account No.** field.